Nigama-oss/Sign-language/README.md

   OpenCV: 4.4.0  - `pip install tensorflow==4.4.0`

-Make sure to also download the object-detection files from https://github.com/Nigama-oss/Tensorflow before running on your computer.
+Make sure to also [download](https://github.com/Nigama-oss/Tensorflow) the object-detection files before running on your computer.

-Checkout the process of creating this project in [this blog post](https://www.nigamavykari.me/sign-language-detection-with-tensorflow/index.html)